Co-Curricular Club Expo

 Leadership opportunities are also available after the competition of ten hours off service.

-Sign up here (sign ups close 24th February), or if you would like further information, please contact Ms Rivers and we will add you to the CARE team (Caring and Active Rangi Environmentalists), to keep you up to date and share information.
+Sign up here (sign-ups close Friday, 23 February), or if you would like further information, please contact Ms Rivers and we will add you to the CARE team (Caring and Active Rangi Environmentalists), to keep you up to date and share information.
 You are welcome to join the team on a casual or regular basis!

 Ngā mihi maioha